deleriux/logforj/README.md

 # Performance

 Logforj only cares about the beginning on any TCP session, since it detects the beginning headers of LDAP and JRMP sessions.
 Once a connection has been analyzed, its connection is marked as _seen_ and the firewall rule need not send Logforj more data for that connection again.
+This prevents large amounts of traffic needing to be sent to the software.

 Getting Started
 ---------------